Pembrokeshire

 North east coast of Skomer: The flow here is almost constantly north westerly.
 It is strongest inshore between 3 hours after and 6 hours after high water at Milford Haven.
 Overfalls may form around the Garland Stone.

 Jack Sound: The north going stream begins at 4 hours and 25 minutes before high water at Milford Haven.
 The south going stream begins at 2 hours after high water at Milford Haven.
 The flow reaches a speed of 6 knots at springs.
 Strong eddies form behind Midland Isle and Tusker Rock.
 Eddies can often be used to pass upstream through the sounds.
 Considerable overfalls forms here.
 On north-going flow, streams are somewhat weaker south of The Anvil, making crossing from Limpet Rocks easier than in the main flow.
 The south-going flow runs strongly close to The Anvil, Limpet Rocks and The Bench.
+Rocks scattered across the main flow can facilitate crossing by means of a series of fairly short ferry glides.
+Little Sound can provide a good training venue, although care is required given that the race runs straight out to sea.

 West of Little Haven: In Goultrop Roads: The east going stream begins at 5 hours and 25 minutes before high water at Milford Haven.
 The west going stream begins at 2 hours and 25 minutes before high water at Milford Haven.
 The flow reaches a speed of 1 knots at springs.
 The west-going flow continues for 9 and a half hours.